LaurentStar/MOD3_Project/README.md

 # Carbon Emissions vs Population
-This project aims to answer rather population size of a region has a relation to carbon emissions
+This project aims to answer 2 questions
+   - Rather population size of a region has a relation to carbon emissions.
+   - Was there an significant effect on carbon emissions based on year and region

 ### Goals:
-    - Diving th
+    -
     -
 ### Project Members:
    - [Laurent Mundell](https://github.com/LaurentStar)